 But overall, Discover credit cards combine some innovative perks and attractive rewards into a single package.
 And since they don’t charge annual fees or foreign transaction fees, the cards’ rewards go right to you.
 Those are just a few reasons why Discover cards are good credit cards in general.

-The Discover cards with rotating categories include Discover it Cash Back, Discover it Balance Transfer, and the NHL Discover it card.
-Past categories have included grocery stores, restaurants, gas stations, rideshares and more.
-Cardholders earn 5% cash back on the first $1,500 spent in the quarterly categories combined, and 1% back on all other purchases.
-In order to earn 5% cash back each quarter, you will need to activate the categories online.
+Discover it Cash Back, Discover it Student Cash Back, and NHL Discover it earn 5% cash back on the first $1,500 spent in the quarterly categories combined.
+Unlike regular bonus categories, you need to activate rotating categories to earn rewards.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by a WalletHub user.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.